GraninNikita/DVA-C02/README.md

 - **SubSegments**:more granular details of segments and details of any downstream calls the application makes to serve those requests.
 These can contain details such as calls to an AWS service, databases, or APIs.
 Some services, such as DynamoDB, don’t send their own segments.
 Here, subsegments can be used to generate inferred segments for such services

+- Lambda environment variables for X-RAY:
+    - _`X_AMZN_TRACE_ID`: Contains the tracing header, which includes the sampling decision, trace ID, and parent segment ID.
+If Lambda receives a tracing header when your function is invoked, that header will be used to populate the _
+      X_AMZN_TRACE_ID environment variable.
+If a tracing header was not received, Lambda will generate one for you.
+    - `AWS_XRAY_CONTEXT_MISSING`: The X-Ray SDK uses this variable to determine its behavior in the event that your function tries to record X-Ray data, but a tracing header is not available.
+Lambda sets this value to LOG_ERROR by default.
+    - `AWS_XRAY_DAEMON_ADDRESS`: This environment variable exposes the X-Ray daemon’s address in the following format:
+      IP_ADDRESS:PORT.
+You can use the X-Ray daemon’s address to send trace data to the X-Ray daemon directly without using the X-Ray SDK.

 # Athena